MAgungHKM/reactman/README.md

 # reactman

-High performance PHP [workerman/webman](https://github.com/walkor/webman) with TypeScript [react](https://github.com/facebook/react) as its ui framework and for the bundler, we use the lightning fast [vite](https://github.com/vitejs/vite).
+High performance PHP [workerman/webman](https://github.com/walkor/webman) with TypeScript [react](https://github.com/facebook/react) as its ui framework, and for the bundler, we use the lightning fast [vite](https://github.com/vitejs/vite).

 <br>